Orthotics

 Is the Adelaide Health Clinic accepting new patients for orthotics?

 Yes!
-Please call our reception or click here to book an appointment.
+Please call 416-367-5200 or click here today to book your appointment.